oskar-j/fastcat/README.md

 #### How much is is tested?

-It's still in early stage of development, please share some feedback with me.
+It's still in early stage of development, please share some feedback with me (under the [ticket #7](https://github.com/oskar-j/fastcat/issues/7)).

 #### What are biggest drawbacks of Fastcat?